 6.3.
-ELECTRIFICATION HOSTING CAPACITY MAP
+ELECTRIFICATION LOAD-SERVING CAPACITY MAPS

-To highlight locations likely to have adequate capacity for installation of EV infrastructure, customers can rely on Central Hudson's publicly accessible Electrification Hosting Capacity Map, which details distribution system capacity across the service territory.5 in addition, Central Hudson overlays its mapping tool with the locations of Disadvantaged Communities and the one-mile Disadvantaged Community Zone.
-These strategic locations serve a Disadvantaged Community or bring infrastructure to particularly hard-to-reach communities.
+To highlight locations likely to have adequate capacity for installation of EV infrastructure, customers can rely on our publicly accessible Electrification Load-Serving Capacity Map, which details distribution system capacity across the service territory.

+in addition, Central Hudson overlays its mapping tool with the locations of Disadvantaged Communities and the one-mile radius.
+These strategic charging sites are locations that service a Disadvantaged Community or bring infrastructure to particularly hard-to-reach communities.
 Together, these maps comprise the Program tools that enable both program administrators and stakeholders to quickly and easily identify priority sites for potential make-ready investments.